DPCS-team/DPCS/docs/Initial_research.md

 The other usecase of this system is to scan a Tomcat, JBoss, or Python log file and try to understand a reason of the failure - and provide a solution if the problem is trivial.
 Unfortunatelly, details about the Red Hat Analyze / Diagnoze system implementation are a property of the Red Hat Inc. [13].

+Another projects are related to log processing only: Pulse - learns from log files and searches for anomalies.
+[16] Entropy - Uses natural language processing for parsing logs.
+[17] Clusebox - machine learning over logs for automated troubleshooting of performance problems.
+[18] There is also a previous work available, that applies machine learning techniques to do automated log analysis.
+Compares several variants of clustering, artificial neural network algorithms and data preprocessing.
+[19]

 Data preprocessing
 --------------------------